 I’m sure the officer had the best intentions, but he just didn’t set realistic expectations for his non-law enforcement, non-security audience.
 It’s not a question of objective tactical effectiveness, but of relatable and realistic ideas to suit your specific audience.
 To ignore this point will not only be a disservice to your audience, but might get you booed or laughed out of the room.

 Last but not least, if a question gets asked that you don’t feel qualified to answer, don’t be afraid to say “I don’t know”.

-I know many security professionals who are afraid this will make them look weak or ignorant in front of clients or prospective clients (and I can admit I also had this issue till I got over it).
-The fact of the matter is, however, that no one knows everything, and it’s actually important to admit what you don’t know.
+I know many security professionals who are afraid this will make them look weak or ignorant in front of prospective clients (and I admit I also had this issue till I got over it).
+The fact of the matter is, however, that no one knows everything and it’s actually important to admit what you don’t know.

 Philosophers and stoics since ancient Greek times have referred to Socratic Ignorance (the frank acknowledgement of what you don’t know) as a true sign of wisdom.
 Not only is there no shame in admitting you don’t know something, it can be a way to demonstrate integrity and intelligence.